 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, N Brown reported total carbon emissions of approximately 2,986,000 kg CO2e.
+In 2024, N Brown Group reported total carbon emissions of approximately 2,986,000 kg CO2e.
 This includes 1,662,600 kg CO2e from Scope 1 emissions, primarily from stationary combustion, and 1,323,400 kg CO2e from Scope 2 emissions, which are associated with purchased electricity.
-The company also disclosed significant Scope 3 emissions, amounting to about 223,191,800 kg CO2e, which encompasses a wide range of activities including purchased goods and services, employee commuting, and the use of sold products.
-N Brown has set ambitious climate commitments, aiming for a 46.2% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2031, using FY2022 as the base year.
-Additionally, they plan to achieve 100% renewable electricity sourcing by FY2030.
-The company is also committed to reducing absolute Scope 3 emissions by the same percentage by FY2031.
-These targets align with the UK Government’s net zero target for 2050, and N Brown has pledged to achieve net zero emissions by 2040 as part of the British Retail Consortium's Climate Action Roadmap.
-Overall, N Brown's proactive approach to carbon management reflects a strong commitment to sustainability and climate action within the retail sector.
+The company also disclosed significant Scope 3 emissions, amounting to about 223,191,800 kg CO2e, with the largest contributions from purchased goods and services (135,394,000 kg CO2e) and the use of sold products (67,840,600 kg CO2e).
+N Brown has set ambitious climate commitments, aiming for a 46.2% reduction in absolute Scope 1 and 2 GHG emissions by FY2031, using FY2022 as the base year.
+Additionally, the company plans to achieve 100% renewable electricity sourcing by FY2030 and a similar 46.2% reduction target for Scope 3 emissions by FY2031.
+These targets align with the UK Government’s net zero goal for 2050, and N Brown has committed to achieving net zero by 2040 as part of the BRC Climate Action Roadmap.
+The emissions data and reduction targets are sourced directly from N Brown Group plc, with no data cascaded from a parent organization.

 Access structured emissions data, company-specific emission factors, and source documents